rouault/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 :ref:`rfc-86-bench-ogr-py`, :ref:`rfc-86-bench-fiona` and :ref:`rfc-86-bench-ogr-cpp`
 have similar functionality: iterating over features with GetNextFeature().

-:ref:`rfc-86-bench-pyogrio-raw` does a little more by building Arrow arrays.

 :ref:`rfc-86-bench-pyogrio`, :ref:`rfc-86-bench-geopandas` and :ref:`rfc-86-bench-ogr-to-geopandas`
-have all similar functionality: building a GeoPandas GeoDataFrame
+have similar functionality: building a GeoPandas GeoDataFrame

 :ref:`rfc-86-bench-ogr-batch-cpp` can be used to measure the raw performance of the proposed GetNextRecordBatch() API.